KinjollDey/LaLiGA-PointsTable-Analysis/README.md

     Percentage of Winning = (GamesWon / GamesPlayed)*100

-## Data Processing Instructions
-If there are any numerical error, replace it with 0%

 - Print the top 5 teams which has the highest Winning percentage

 - Group teams based on their “Best position” and print the sum of their points for all positions (10 points)